ipfs/js-ipfs-repo-migrations/README.md

 The `node_modules` of the migration should be committed to the repo to ensure that the dependencies are resolved even in far future, when the package might be removed from registry.

+#### Migration's dependencies

+Size of `js-ipfs`'s bundle is crucial for distribution in browser environment, hence dependency management of all related packages is important.

+If migration need to depend on some package, this dependency should be declared in the root's `package.json`.
+Author of migrations should be thoughtful about adding dependencies that would significantly increase the size of the final bundle.

+Most of the migration's dependencies will most likely overlap with `js-ipfs`'s dependencies and hence should not introduce any significant overhead, but it requires to keep the versions of these dependencies in sync with `js-ipfs`.
+For this reason migrations should be well tested to ensure correct behaviour over its dependencies updates.
+It might happen that update of some dependency could introduce breaking change, in such a case the next steps should be discussed with broader audience.

 #### Integration with js-ipfs

-When new migration is created, the repo version in [`js-ipfs-repo`](https://github.com/ipfs/js-ipfs-repo) should be updated with the new version.
-After releasing the updated version of `js-ipfs-repo` this version should be propagated into `js-ipfs` together with updated version of this package.
+When new migration is created, the repo version in [`js-ipfs-repo`](https://github.com/ipfs/js-ipfs-repo) should be updated with the new version, together with updated version of this package.
+And afterwards propagate the updated version to `js-ipfs`.

 #### Tests